If you are planning on growing your Cannabis indoors, you most likely have already taken a look at the different lighting options available.

 If you’re using fluorescents, you’ll also want reflectors to go with them, to maximize their efficiency and save yourself some energy.

-High-intensity discharge grow light were first invented for a huge scale, for use in public arenas and stadiums.
+High-intensity discharge grow lights were first invented for a huge scale, for use in public arenas and stadiums.

 These sorts of light are very powerful, and they’re used by a lot of botanists and horticulturists to grow lots of things besides Cannabis.